Sabercat-Robotics-4146-FRC/Engineering_Notebook-2017/Mechanical.md

  However, our climber ‘winder’ ended up being very small, and we had to create a way to put the rope inside of it.
 So we created this slot that would slide back and forth and put the rope into the winder, enclosing it.
 But, this slot also had a really area of coverage in the back of the robot.
 We added to servos on top that have two arms on it, that will pivot towards the slot at the same time, pushing the robot with a armspan of around a foot, feeding into a 2 inch slot, increasing our range tremendously.

+### Climber Complications

+Throughout our qualifying matches we kept having problems with the reliability of our climber.
+Our system had relied too much on too many systems, happening one after another.Two servos would swing and bring the rope in, then a linear actuator to bring the rope into the winder; that winder then having to spin and coil the rope up.
+In at least one match we couldn't climb because the PWM cord for the climber’s linear actuator had gotten unplugged, rendering our climber useless.
+In retrospect, we had over-complicated the climber.
+Additionally, we had to adapt with our pilot, as well as our alliance partners, in order for the rope to be dropped at a reasonable time to climb, successfully touch the pressure plate, and get the corresponding points.